-Which compares the products of 7.8×0.1 and 7.8×10 correctly?
+Which compares the products of $7.8 \times 0.1$ and $7.8 \times 10$ correctly?

 - a.
-The product of 7.8×0.1 is 100 times less than the product of 7.8×10 . - b.
-The product of 7.8×0.1 is 10 times less than the product of 7.8×10 . - c.
-The product of 7.8×0.1 is 100 times more than the product of 7.8×10 . - d.
-The product of 7.8×0.1 is 10 times more than the product of 7.8×10 .
+The product of $7.8 \times 0.1$ is 100 times less than the product of $7.8 \times 10$ . - b.
+The product of $7.8 \times 0.1$ is 10 times less than the product of $7.8 \times 10$ . - c.
+The product of $7.8 \times 0.1$ is 100 times more than the product of $7.8 \times 10$ . - d.
+The product of $7.8 \times 0.1$ is 10 times more than the product of $7.8 \times 10$ . - e.

-e.

-Benchmark Context Assessment Limits

-BenchmarkMA.5.NSO.2.5 Explore the multiplication and division of multi-digit numbers with decimals to the hundredths using estimation, rounding and place value.Example: The quotient of 23 and 0.42 can be estimated as a little bigger than 46 because 0.42 is less than one-half and 23 times 2 Mathematical N/A
+Benchmark Context Assessment Limits MA.5.NSO.2.5 Explore the multiplication and division of multi-digit numbers with decimals to the hundredths using estimation, rounding and place value.
+Example: The quotient of 23 and 0.42 can be estimated as a little bigger than 46 because 0.42 is less than one-half and 23 times 2 is 46.
+Clarification 1: Instruction focuses on the place value of the digit when multiplying or dividing.
+Also Assesses MA.5.NSO.2.4 Multiply and divide a multi-digit number with decimals to the tenths by one-tenth and one-hundredth with procedural reliability.
+Example: The number 12.3 divided by 0.01 can be thought of as ? × 0.01 = 12.3 to determine the quotient is 1,230.
+Clarification 1: Estimating quotients builds the foundation for division using a standard algorithm.
+Clarification 2: Instruction includes the use of models based on place value and the properties of operations.
+Mathematical N/A

-ALD 2 ALD 3 ALD 4 LD 5

-multiplies and multiplies and explores the multiplies and divides divides multi-digit divides multi-digit multiplication and multi-digit numbers with numbers with numbers with division of multi-digit decimals to the hundredths decimals to the decimals to the numbers with using estimation, rounding, tenths using models hundredths using decimals to the and place value. based on place value models based on hundredths using identifies an error and and the properties of place value and the estimation, rounding, multiplies and divides a operations. properties of and place value. multi-digit number with multiplies and operations. multiplies and divides decimals to the tenths by divides a multi-digit multiplies and a multi-digit number one-tenth and onewhole number by divides a multi-digit with decimals to the hundredth with procedural one-tenth. number with tenths by one-tenth reliability. decimals to the and one-hundredth tenths by one-tenth with procedural reliability.
+ALD 2 ALD 3 ALD 4 ALD 5 multiplies and multiplies and explores the multiplies and divides divides multi-digit divides multi-digit multiplication and multi-digit numbers with numbers with numbers with division of multi-digit decimals to the hundredths decimals to the decimals to the numbers with using estimation, rounding, tenths using models hundredths using decimals to the and place value. based on place value models based on hundredths using identifies an error and and the properties of place value and the estimation, rounding, multiplies and divides a operations. properties of and place value. multi-digit number with multiplies and operations. multiplies and divides decimals to the tenths by divides a multi-digit multiplies and a multi-digit number one-tenth and onewhole number by divides a multi-digit with decimals to the hundredth with procedural one-tenth. number with tenths by one-tenth reliability. decimals to the and one-hundredth tenths by one-tenth with procedural reliability.